UIUC-iSchool-DataViz/fall2018/week10/index.md

 layout: week
 ---

-# Week 10 - Maps, Vega and Idyll
+# Week 10 - Iterative Design, Idyll

-This week we talked about different map projections, some basics of tools like Vega and Idyll, and we received a new assignment.
+This week we talked a bit about iterative design, then the final project, and ended with discussion about the Idyll framework.